CtrlK

 Trigger Term Quality

-Covers natural phrasings a user would actually say — 'create a PR', 'open a pull request', 'submit their branch for review', 'make a PR', 'submit this for review', 'I'm ready to create a pull request' — well beyond the partial-coverage level 2.
+Comprehensive natural trigger coverage including synonyms and phrasings users actually say: 'create a PR', 'open a pull request', 'submit their branch for review', 'make a PR', 'submit this for review', 'I'm ready to create a pull request'.

 Distinctiveness Conflict Risk